Stopping Rules for Stochastic Gradient Descent via Anytime-Valid Confidence Sequences: Introduction

+\item[(ii)] \textbf{Statistically valid stopping rules.} The anytime-valid confidence sequences in (i) directly induce trajectory-dependent stopping rules that certify $\varepsilon$-optimality in the convex case and $\varepsilon$-stationarity in the nonconvex case with confidence $1-\alpha$, without requiring a predetermined optimization horizon.
+These guarantees hold for \emph{arbitrary predictable stepsize sequences}, including adaptive stepsizes that are functions of the observed iterates and stochastic gradients.
+To provide concrete insight into the resulting stopping behavior, we analyze the induced certified stopping rules by deriving expected stopping-time bounds (i.e., bounds on $\mathbb{E}[\tau_\varepsilon]$) under commonly used stepsize schedules, including $\eta_t=\eta_0 t^{-1/2}$ and more general stochastic approximation–type schedules. \end{itemize}

-\subsection{Related Work}
+\subsection{Related work}

-Conceptually, our work lies at the intersection of two developments: \textit{(i)} time-uniform inference, which provides a framework for hypothesis tests and confidence intervals that yields valid control over errors uniformly in time, and \textit{(ii)} stochastic approximation, which delivers nonasymptotic convergence guarantees for stochastic gradient methods in convex optimization.
-The present paper combines these perspectives by adapting nonnegative supermartingale techniques from time-uniform inference to the projected SGD setting.
-This yields a fully data-dependent, anytime-valid upper confidence sequence for suboptimality, together with a stopping rule that is provably $\varepsilon$-optimal with high probability and almost surely finite under standard stochastic approximation conditions.
-In what follows, we position our contributions within the broader literature on stochastic approximation, averaging and weighted iterates, optimization stopping criteria, time-uniform concentration, and confidence-sequence methodology.
+Conceptually, this work sits at the intersection of two lines of research.
+The first concerns \emph{time-uniform statistical inference}, which develops hypothesis tests and confidence bounds that remain valid under continuous monitoring and arbitrary data-dependent stopping.
+The second concerns \emph{stochastic approximation}, which provides convergence guarantees for stochastic gradient methods in both convex and nonconvex optimization.
+The present paper brings these perspectives together by adapting nonnegative supermartingale techniques from time-uniform inference to the dynamics of stochastic gradient descent.
+Below, we position our contributions within the broader literature on time-uniform statistical inference and stochastic optimization.